 Canada Post: Carriers that Care

-Carriers that Care is an expansion on an idea proposed by the Canadian Union of Postal Workers as one way to expand Canada Post’s offerings.
+Carriers that Care is an expansion on an idea proposed by the Canadian Union of Postal Workers as one way to pivot Canada Post out of letter and parcel delivery services.
+Through the door-to-door check-in service, we build connections and sense of community in seniors’ lives, while reassuring family that their loves ones are safe and doing well.

 Samaila Newaz